AndresRoblesB/VBA-Whatsapp-Bot/README.md

 so if or if the macro should run the WhatsApp application in the foreground

---- NOTE: You must have the WhatsApp application in full screen The way it works for me is by opening the Whatsapp app and then minimizing it before running the macro
+--- NOTE: You must have the WhatsApp application in full screen The way it works for me is by opening the Whatsapp app and then minimizing it before running the macro.
+It is important that you always do this

 The Macro have TimeWaits, if you want, you can change the TimeWaits, I used 1 or 2 seconds

+VIDEO: You can see my video explaining the process (The video is in Spanish)

 If You are any question, send me a Email to andresroblew@gmail.com